cytodata/single-cell-classifier/0.pre-processing/README.md

 The pseudonymisation is not reproducible as the codes are randomly generated each time.

 As well is the separation into training and validation.

+Conversion of files from multi-channel tif to png requires convert from the imagemagick library [see also](!https://imagemagick.org/index.php)